sys-bio/vscode-antimony/vscode-antimony/DEV_INSTRUCTIONS.md

-When setting up vscode-antimony repo on a new device, don't forget to install the venv, npm install and npm run webpack.
+When setting up vscode-antimony repo on a new device, npm install and npm run webpack.

 Adding new python dependencies:
-    When using new python dependencies for vscode-antimony development, don't forget to edit: all-requirements.txt
+    When using new python dependencies for vscode-antimony development, don't forget to edit: requirements-runtime.txt
-       virtualEnvWin.bat
-      virtualEnvLinux.sh
-      virtualEnvSilicon.sh

 Packaging and publishing to VSCode Marketplace: